Want to become a thought leader on LinkedIn? Today, it’s easier than ever.

 5. Connect with your target audience

 When it comes to who you connect with on LinkedIn, quality comes first.
-However, the larger your network, the further your content will spread, so if your goal is to impact as many people as possible then pursue a strategy to consistently add members of your target audience as connections.
-This can be as simple as doing a search for the type of people you want to connect with and sending an invitation.
-Invitations that have a custom message are much more likely to be accepted, as are invitations that are sent to individuals in your geographic area, who are alumni of the same school you attended, or with whom you share many mutual connections.
+However, the larger your network, the further your content will spread.
+If your goal as a thought leader is to impact as many people as possible, then pursue a strategy to consistently add members of your target audience as connections.
+This can be as simple as searching for the type of people you want to connect with and sending an invitation.
+Note: Invitations that have a custom message are much more likely to be accepted.
+In addition, you’ll also enjoy greater success with your invitations if you send them to individuals in your geographic area, who are alumni of the same school you attended, or with whom you share many mutual connections.

 One of the best ways to find quality connections is to see who comments on the content you produce, or on content of people you would like to be like (at least on LinkedIn).
 People who take the time to comment on posts on LinkedIn are worth their weight in gold.
 Treat them like you would treat your most valuable customer or client and they will help you spread your message far and wide.